bigshellpliskin/sothebais/README.md

 ## License

 [License Type] - See LICENSE file for details

+## Git Repository
+This repository was initialized on March 13, 2024.
+The codebase is now properly tracked with Git using the `main` branch as the primary development branch.